issoufouBale/COvid_Analysis_2020/README.md

 # COvid_Analysis_2020
-Une analyse detaillée sur les degats du covid en 2020
+A detailed analysis of the damage caused by covid in 2020